 - After 4.01pm- 100 HKD

-Once you’ve paid, you receive a bracelet for each participant and then you can enter/exit all day long.
+Once you’ve paid (note that the fee for an extra adult is another 50% of the entrance price), you receive a bracelet for each participant and then you can enter/exit all day long.

 So what awaits you inside, once you’ve taken off your shoes and put on your socks?
 There is an area to rest and eat right at the entrance, and then you enter the main play area.
 This is split into several sections: